 More complications: I had happily imagined a pile of photos.
 I didn’t bother thinking about what might be on the back of them.
 I did not imagine hundreds of photos without names or dates, which is what he has.

 At last, I can see my people.
 I can come face to face with them.
 And in many cases, I have no idea who they are.

 My cousin and I did our best.
 We played that familiar game, trying to match photos across decades.
 Did this baby become that adult?
 Is that young man the same as this old man?
 We looked so hard at those pictures, trying to forge links with our minds, really.

 And how much harder this work is when you’re related to the subject.
 My recent research has been on people who aren’t my family.
 In those cases, distance is easy to maintain.
 But when it’s your own people, a handwritten letter reminds you of a birthday card.
 You see a smile and your brain plays the laugh.
-Even a dimple becomes an inheritance, passed down through decades.
+Even a dimple becomes an heirloom, passed down through decades.

 It doesn’t take long to feel submerged.
 Your heart reaches for those people, because they are right there, and yet the reach is never met.
 Waves of time and distance fill in over your head.
 Eventually, you have to take a break.
 You laugh about how draining it is, just sitting and looking at pictures.
 You need some air.